- Gender and Relationships

 Public vs. Private Manners?

 In our private lives, dealing with friends, family and social groups, we are not excused from good manners.
 Indeed, do not the people with whom we live and have frequent close contact outside the family deserve the same treatment and respect we should afford to even strangers?
 I think so.
+This group includes:

-This group includes responding to invitations, following through on commitments we've made, and giving notice if we are unavoidably delayed getting to a meeting, party or other function.
+- giving notice if we are unavoidably delayed getting to a meeting, party or other function.

 Check the chart below, to see where you fall.
 I'd be willing to bet (and I'm not a gambling gal), that too many of us are guilty of some of the things on the bad manners side from time to time; others are guilty of all of them all the time.